hmcts/ops-runbooks/Certificates/gandi.md

 - A local version of the [rdo-ssl-creation repo](https://github.com/hmcts/rdo-ssl-creation/tree/openssl-mac-branch)
-- A local version of the [azure-public-dns repo](https://github.com/hmcts/azure-public-dns) A certificate in need of renewal (either a notification from Ops or a Jira ticket that has followed this guide: Requesting a SSL Certificate from Platform Operations)
+- A local version of the [azure-public-dns repo](https://github.com/hmcts/azure-public-dns)
+- A certificate in need of renewal (either a notification from Ops or a Jira ticket)

 We have a certificate tracker which is populated a month in advance by the Operations team with certs that are expiring soon, view it on [sharepoint](https://cjscommonplatform-my.sharepoint.com/:x:/r/personal/zoe_cope_hmcts_net/_layouts/15/Doc.aspx?sourcedoc=%7B6C8A9500-4D9D-45EA-8CC7-D75F3DDFF133%7D&file=Cert%20Tracker.xlsx&action=default&mobileredirect=true), you may need to request access.